Payment Contact Information

 The Stagen Leadership Academy was established in 1999.
 We train leaders who are committed to long-term personal development and using their organizational platforms for positive impact.
 Our members have access to a training facility in Dallas, Texas, an online library of proprietary content and tools, and a faculty of psychologists, executive coaches, and experienced general management professionals.

 In 387 BC, Plato established the first university in the Western world -- he called it the "Academy."
 He based it on the notion that each person has the potential for greatness born of self-knowledge.
-Inspired by this classical Greek approach, our training programs are designed to expand a leader's capacity for self-awareness, intentionality, and influence.
+Inspired by this classical Greek approach, our training programs are designed to expand a leader's capacity for wisdom, compassion, and courage.

 Next-level leaders see marketplaces in ways that allow them to change the rules of the game, outmaneuver competitors, and dominate entire industries.
 The authors use compelling corporate case studies, including those of Dell, Starbucks, Southwest Airlines, and Apple Computer, to provide an in-depth analysis of some of the last decade's most innovative business thinking.
 The paper documents how Apple Computer, one of the companies hardest hit in the 2000 computer technology industry meltdown, tripled its revenue, rocketed profits to a 28-year high, and expanded its market cap a staggering six-fold-all in only five short years.
 While providing a rare behind-the-scenes glimpse into the thinking and leadership responsible for these results, the authors show how CEO Steve Jobs, once ridiculed as a poor manager and weak competitor, quarterbacked one of the greatest corporate turnarounds in recent history.